jvandertil/blog/content/posts/2019-10-28_GuidCombSpan.md

     }
 }
 ```
-Note that we are returning the generated `Guid` (as is recommended), but we added a `[ReturnValueValidator]` to the benchmarks class.
+The generated `Guid` value is returned, and the `[ReturnValueValidator]` will check that all benchmark methods return the same value.
-When our optimized version is run the return values will be compared, and if they do not match then the benchmarks will fail (`failOnError = true`).
+If any benchmark returns a different value the benchmarks will fail (`failOnError = true`).
+Since the value of the `Guid` is partially random, and partially a timestamp, you can see why adding the inputs as parameters is required.
-The memory that is allocated is also interesting, which is measured using the `[MemoryDiagnoser]`.
+The memory that is allocated is also interesting, so I added the `[MemoryDiagnoser]` as well.

-For completeness, I ran the benchmarks in the following environment
+For completeness, I ran the benchmarks in the following environment.
+So your result may differ depending on runtime, CPU, and other factors.
 ```ini
 BenchmarkDotNet=v0.11.5, OS=Windows 10.0.18362
 Intel Core i7-7700K CPU 4.20GHz (Kaby Lake), 1 CPU, 8 logical and 4 physical cores